OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/reference/every_configuration_parameter.md

 content_type: reference
 ---

-Thank you for the clarification.
-Here is the revised content with the correct formatting for the regex replacements:

----

 This page references every parameter used to configure your Orbit chain.

 Before diving into individual parameters, here is an example representing all the parameters.
 The outlined parameters are important ones.